 Royals sign Diekman to $2.25M deal with option for 2020

 SURPRISE, Ariz.
-(AP) — The Kansas City Royals signed veteran reliever Jake Diekman to a $2.75 million, one-year contract on Wednesday that includes a mutual option for the 2020 season.
+(AP) — The Kansas City Royals and reliever Jake Diekman agreed Wednesday to a one-year contract that guarantees $2.75 million and includes a mutual option for 2020 plus bonuses that could make it worth $10 million over two seasons.

-The Royals made room on the 40-man roster by placing right-hander Jesse Hahn on the 60-day injured list.
-Hahn is still recovering from Tommy John surgery and is not expected before opening day.
+Kansas City made room on its 40-man roster by placing right-hander Jesse Hahn on the 60-day injured list.
+Hahn is recovering from Tommy John surgery and is not expected to be ready before opening day.

-The 32-year-old Diekman spent last season with the Rangers and Diamondbacks, making 71 appearances with a career-worst 4.73 ERA.
+The 32-year-old Diekman spent last season with the Texas Rangers and Arizona Diamondbacks, making 71 appearances with a career-worst 4.73 ERA.
 But he’s shown shutdown ability during a seven-year career that included a stop in Philadelphia, going 14-15 with a 3.75 ERA.

-Diekman is guaranteed $2.25 million in 2019 and has a $500,000 buyout for 2020.
+Diekman gets a $2.25 million salary this year, and the deal announced includes a $5.75 million mutual option for 2020 with a $500,000 buyout.
+He can earn $1 million annually in performance bonuses.

 The Royals’ bullpen was a mess all of last season, and there are plenty of jobs up for grabs this spring training.
 Kevin McCarthy and Wily Peralta are the only safe bets to make the team.